 “This deal provides us with multiple key assets and additional flexibility as we move forward for both the short term and beyond”

 “LeBron is no longer on our team and we’re ready to move forward.
 We’re not going to change our thinking — we want to win.
 If you look at the decisions we’ve made, they’re all based on winning.
 We have players who are used to winning and we plan to continue to do so.”

-Well, the Cavs didn’t do much winning at first, unless you count winning the lottery.
-On May 20th of 2014, despite only have a 1.7% chance, the Cavs won the first pick of the lottery (later to be used on Andrew Wiggins) for the 2nd year in a row (after picking Anthony “Bust” Bennett) and for the third time since 2011 (when they picked up All-Star Kyrie Irving).
-During this time of piling up #1 picks in Cleveland, LeBron took his South Beach crew to the NBA Finals 4 straight years and won 2 NBA championships.
+Well, the Cavs didn’t do much winning at first, unless you count winning the lottery: On May 20th of 2014, despite only have a 1.7% chance, the Cavs won the first pick of the lottery (later to be used on Andrew Wiggins) for the 2nd year in a row (after picking Anthony “Bust” Bennett) and for the third time since 2011 (when they picked up All-Star Kyrie Irving).
+During this time of piling up #1 picks in Cleveland, LeBron took his South Beach crew to the NBA Finals four straight years and won two NBA championships.

 THE WELCOME PARTY CELEBRATION